theatlantic/django-fatpages/README.txt

-A fork of the Django-Flatpages contrib app with a WYSIWYG editor
+<del>A fork of the Django-Flatpages contrib app with a WYSIWYG editor</del>

+Deprecated.
+Please use django-phatpages instead.